 - SB-54 CA Values Act (Kevin de León).
 Prevents the use of state and local public resources to aid federal Immigration and Customs Enforcement (ICE) agents in deportation actions.
 SB54 has passed through the Senate and is now in the Assembly.
+It has been referred to the committees on the Public Safety and Judiciary.
+An Assembly hearing is scheduled for June 13th.
 Text of Bill Fact Sheet - SB-30 California-Mexico Border Protection (Ricardo Lara).
 Prevents the state of California from executing or renewing a contract with a company or individual that accepts a federal contract related to a wall project along California's southern border.
-SB30 is still in the Senate going through committees and hearings.
+SB30 passed the Senate on June 1st with a vote of 23 to 16 and is now in the Assembly waiting for committee assignment.
 Text of Bill - SB-6 Legal Services Fund for Immigrants (Ben Hueso, with cosponsors de Leon and Rendon).
 Provides funds for legal services for immigrants facing deportation.
-SB6 has passed through the Senate with the urgency clause and is now in the Assembly.
+SB6 passed through the Senate with the urgency clause and is now in the Assembly's Committee on the Judiciary.
+It will have a hearing on June 13th.
 Text of Bill - AB-343 Refugees and In-State Tuition (Kevin McCarty).
 Allows refugees to pay in-state tuition at public colleges.
 It also would give priority enrollment to refugees on special immigrant visas, such as those who served as translators or interpreters in Iraq and Afghanistan; California veterans would also receive a similar benefit.
-This has been amended in committee and still in the Assembly.
-Text of Bill Fact Sheet
+AB 343 passed the Assembly on May 15th and is now in the Senate's Committee on Education and the Judiciary.
+Text of Bill Fact Sheet reward at its side" (Midrash Yalku Lekh Leka 76).
+Our merit in the world is based on our individual actions, not on our membership in any group, and yet we know from long experience that people can be vulnerable when any group is demonized or discriminated against.
+As we seek to live our lives conscious of being created in God's image, we must work to ensure that no one is discriminated against based on any specific group identity.